theforeman/kafo/README.md

 * :answer_file: /etc/kafo/kafo.yaml
 * :installer_dir: /usr/share/kafo/
-* :modules_dir: /usr/share/foreman-installer/modules
+* :module_dirs: /usr/share/foreman-installer/modules
+* :hook_dirs: /user/share/foreman-installer/hooks
+* :check_dirs: /user/share/foreman-installer/checks
 * :kafo_modules_dir: /usr/share/kafo/modules

 Answer file is obvious.
 The "installer_dir" is the place where your installer is located.
-E.g. system checks will be loaded from here (under checks subdirectory).
-You can optionally change foreman-installer modules dir using modules_dir option.
+E.g. system checks will be loaded from here (under checks subdirectory) if not set elsewhere by `check_dirs`.
+You can optionally change foreman-installer modules dir using `modules_dir` option and hooks dir using `hook_dirs` option. `module_dirs`, `hook_dirs` and `check_dirs` can hold multiple directories where to look for the resources.

 On debian systems you may want to specify kafo modules dir independent on your installer location.
 If you specify this option kafo's